FSA & HSA for Massage Therapy

-IS MY MASSAGE ELIGIBLE?
+IS MY MASSAGE ELIGIBLE FOR FSA/HSA?

 Let them know that you would like to use some of your FSA or HSA funds toward massage for treatment or prevention of your condition.

-A health care professional must provide “3” pieces of information on the prescription for the cost of massage therapy to be an eligible medical expense with the request for reimbursement.
+A health care professional must provide 3 pieces of information on the prescription for the cost of massage therapy to be an eligible medical expense with the request for reimbursement.

+First you need to obtain a prescription.
 Once you’ve obtained the prescription, file it away in case you are ever asked to back up the expense.
 It’s not necessary to bring the prescription to the spa.

-Bring in your FlexCard or your designated HSA card to pay for your next visit.
+Next you need to bring in your FlexCard or your designated HSA card to pay for your next visit.